-Keep in mind that this not always a guarantee your hair styling tool will work as well abroad as it does at home, even with the dual voltage setting.
-Flat irons generally work well but hair dryers tend to experience more issues.
+Keep in mind that this does not always guarantee your hair styling tool will work as well abroad as it does at home, even with the dual voltage setting.
+Flat irons generally work well but hair dryers tend to experience more issues!

 To ensure you won’t have voltage problems, buy one there.

 The ideal situation would be to pack a foldable travel blow dryer with dual voltage options like the ones shown above.
 However, this feature doesn’t always guarantee it won’t blow a fuse when you arrive ruining your dryer and possibly frying your hair.
 Sometimes it’s better to buy locally at the airport or drug store.